Loading course content...

 font-style: oblique 40deg;

-}Lastly, the font-variant property defines whether or not the text should be displayed in small-caps form, where the lowercase letters are converted to uppercase, but smaller.
+}Lastly, the font-variant property defines whether the text should be displayed in small-caps, where lowercase letters are converted to uppercase, but smaller.

 p {